jonoellis/jonoellis.github.io/_posts/2020-07-07-cookie-auditing.md

 gcloud compute instances create web-crawler --metadata-from-file startup-script=./gce-install.sh --scopes=bigquery,cloud-platform --machine-type=n1-standard-16 --zone=europe-west2-a
 ```

+Once it's set up you can make changes to the config, reupload and then go to the [instances](https://console.cloud.google.com/compute/instances), select the instance and then start (it closes itself down each time).

 For my own reference, the two BigQuery queries are:

 **The list of pages on the site, and their cookies**